Welcome to Napa Valley College's Hospitality & Tourism Management Program

 The hospitality industry in Napa Valley is growing along with its visitors and local services.
-Globally, the hospitality industry is by far the world's largest employer and is expected to grow to $725B in revenue for 2011.
+Globally, the hospitality industry is by far the world's largest employer.
 The skills we teach in this program are life and business skills you can take anywhere you like.
 If you are just entering the jobforce or changing careers, you will have a significant head start in NVC's Hospitality Program.

 Can I sponsor my own employees through the program?

 We strongly encourage local hospitality business to send their employees through the program for additional training and/or updating.
 The training your employees will receive is the best value-oriented training you will find.
 Scholarships and other funding are also available through our financial aid office.

 Is there a focus on Wine Industry Hospitality?

 Yes, of course.
 Being located in the heart of a world renowned wine region, our hospitality program offers access to some of the finest winery principals and hospitality experts.
 Our program closely collaborates with the college's well established Viticulture and Winery Technology Programs to bring a strong emphasis on Napa Valley wines.

 Are there externships available?